Nora Demleitner: Early life, education, and politics

-A native of Germany, Demleitner earned a B.A. degree summa cum laude from Bates College in 1989 and a J.D. degree in 1992 from Yale Law School, where she served as symposium editor of the Yale Law Journal.
+A native of Germany, Demleitner earned a B.A. degree summa cum laude from Bates College and a J.D. degree from Yale Law School, where she served as symposium editor of the Yale Law Journal.
+She also holds a master's degree in international and comparative law, with distinction, from Georgetown University Law Center.
 She also earned a master's degree in international and comparative law from Georgetown University Law Center in 1994.

-From 1992 until 1993, Demleitner worked as a law clerk for then-United States Court of Appeals for the Third Circuit Judge—and future U.S. Supreme Court Associate Justice—Samuel Alito.
+After law school, Demleitner worked as a judicial clerk for then-United States Court of Appeals for the Third Circuit judge—and future U.S. Supreme Court Associate Justice—Samuel Alito.
+Demleitner is a self-described Democrat who supports abortion rights and LGBT+ equality.

 Demleitner is a self-described Democrat who supports abortion rights and LGBT equality.

 Professional career

 In 1994, Demleitner became a professor at St. Mary's University School of Law in San Antonio, Texas, at the age of 27.
 She earned tenure in 1998 upon her earliest eligibility.
 In the fall of 1999, Demleitner worked as a visiting professor of law at the University of Michigan Law School.
 Demleitner joined the faculty of the Hofstra University School of Law in 2001 and served as vice dean from 2006 through 2007 and dean from 2007 through 2012.
 In 2011, the school was renamed the Maurice A. Deane School of Law at Hofstra University in honor of a generous alumnus who made a $20 million commitment to the school.
 Demleitner served as dean of Washington and Lee University School of Law from 2012 through 2015, during which time the school completed its $35 million capital campaign, renovated the law school building, Lewis Hall, and substantially increased the graduate employment and bar passage rates and diversity of the student body.
-Demleitner is a member of the American Law Institute and a Fellow of the European Law Institute.
-She stepped down as dean of Washington and Lee's School of Law at the end of the 2015 academic year and became a member of the faculty at W&L holding the Roy L. Steinheimer, Jr. Chair.
-She is an author of Sentencing Law and Policy, a major casebook on sentencing law, and teaches and writes widely in the areas of criminal, comparative, and immigration law.
-She is a member of the board of directors of the Prison Policy Initiative.
-Nora Demleitner testified "enthusiastically" on behalf of Samuel Alito at his Supreme Court confirmation hearing, calling Alito her role model.
+From 2012 until 2021 Demleitner held the Roy L. Steinheimer, Jr. Chair at Washington and Lee.

+On August 17, 2026, Towson University announced Demleitner's appointment as the inaugural executive director of the Ben and Myrna Cardin Center for Civic Engagement & Civil Discourse, effective September 8, 2026.
+In announcing the appointment, Towson University President Mark R. Ginsberg said Demleitner would partner with former U.S. Senator Ben Cardin and Myrna Cardin, the center's co-founders, to lead the center and advance its work in civic engagement, civil discourse, public service, and democratic participation.